 Below, you'll find a five-minute documentary about pokeweed.
 Joe York of the Southern Foodways Alliance interviewed two people, a woman who loves to cook this weed and an ethnobotanist, to make the helpful video you find here.
 This video has some great images of the young plant and might help you know a little bit more about what you should look for.

-Step Two: Safely Picking Pokeweed
+Step 2: Safely Pick the Pokeweed

 Wear gloves and avoid the roots.
 The next step is physically harvesting the plant.
 I highly recommend wearing gloves when you touch the raw pokeweed to avoid any poisoning from skin contact, though many do not.
 Perhaps more importantly, make sure that you have a sharp cutting tool and that you cut the pokeweed above the root system, as the root system is the most toxic part of the plant.
 Again, a lot of people just pull it up roots and all and are fine, but being as these roots are the most deadly part of the plant, I wouldn’t recommend it.

 Pick a whole lot of it.
 When you get the weed home and it is ready to cook, you will remove the edible leaves from the stem, and then the leaves will go through an extensive cooking process to lessen the plant’s toxicity.
 This will cause what once looked like a great deal of pokeweed to reduce in size immensely.
 For example, a paper grocery bag full will probably only yield about 2 large servings of poke sallet.